Uruguruu/Uruguruu/README.md

 - Englisch (8)
 - French (3)

-### NOW(2023)
+### NOW(2024)

-I'm in my First Year of a 4-Year apprenticeship to become a software engineer.
+I'm in my second Year of a 4-Year apprenticeship to become a software engineer.

 <details>
   <summary>💻 GitHub Profile Stats</summary>